vshn/puppet-in-docker/puppetexplorer/README.md

 | ----            | -----------                                                 | -------------  |
 | PUPPETDB_SERVER | Hostname of PuppetDB to which the reverse proxy connects to | puppetdb.local |

+### Support for PuppetDB 2.3.x

+To support migration scenarios there is a special Dockerfile available, suitably called `Dockerfile.legacy`.
+It installs Puppetexplorer 1.5 which is the last version which supports this version of PuppetDB.

 ## Details

 * Ports exposed: 8080